 (All the services listed below can be accessed by parents; see the Local Authority website, or ask school for details.)

 Behaviour Support Services – Brighton and Hove Inclusion Support Service (BHISS) – SEMH

 Literacy Support Service LSS

-Autistic Spectrum Condition Support Service (ASCSS) – BHISS – ASD
+Autistic Spectrum Condition Support Service (ASCSS) – BHISS – ASC

 Seaside View Children’s Assessment Centre